Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 - At least 32 logical cores

-- At least 48GB of RAM
+- At least 128GB of RAM

+- At least 16GB of swap

 For a _satellite node_ or _standalone builder_: